Dhoop Kinare: Soundtrack

 The music of the drama serial was directed by Arshad Mehmood and some of the ghazals were performed by Nayyara Noor including "Main Tum Se Na Puchun", "Raat Yun Dil Mein Teri" and "Hansi Khanakti Hui" (the theme song).

+Production

+During production, Dhoop Kinare faced financial constraints, with lead actor Sajid Hassan, receiving low pay.
+The lead actress Shehnaz Sheikh was offered a payment, with half of it coming from director Shoaib Mansoor's own pocket.
+However, she returned her payment, citing her enjoyment of working on the series.

+Accolades

 Broadcast and adaption

 The teledrama was aired in India on SET India.
 Dhoop Kinare is scheduled to air in Saudi Arabia in the summer of 2020.

 PTV Home re-ran the serial after a long time from 3 May 2020 to 15 May 2020 daily at 12:00pm in the segment PTV Gold Hour.

 In India, the show was remade by Sony Entertainment Television India as Kuch Toh Log Kahenge.
 It started on 3 October 2011 and had total of 346 episodes.